-The much-anticipated HDMI 2.1 monitor has started to become more commonplace nowadays and we're here to make sure you get the best display for your needs.
+The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

-We've rounded up what we think are some of the best monitors available right now, based on specs, and features they offer which we thought made them stand out from the crowd.
+We've rounded up what we think are some of the best monitors available right now, based on specs, reviews, and features they offer, which we thought made them stand out from the crowd.

 - ASUS TUF Gaming VG28UQL1A

 - LG UltraGear 27GP950

 - BenQ MOBIUZ EX3210U